|

 52°42’49.0″N 6°04’48.0″E

-We make this tour with the electric boat with 100 of other tourists, but it is a nice relaxing tour of 2 hours where you drive first through the main channel of the village and than return via a lake.
-Luckily it is sunny and we really enjoy this tour.
+We made this tour with the electric boats with 100 of other tourists, but it was a very nice relaxing tour of 2 hours where we drove first through the main channel of the village and then returned via a lake.
+Luckily it was sunny and we really enjoyed this tour.

 Our next destination is now Enschede, where we will stay for 2 nights at the camping de Zwaaikom, directly at the Twente channel.